abhisharmab/CustomJavaRMI/README.md

 =============

 CustomRMI
-This project is an implementation of RMI (Remote Method Invocation) from the scratch.
+This project a framework for Remote Method Invocation (like Java RMI) from sctratch with the Runtime Stub Compiler.